How Much Does It Cost to Replace a Water Pump?

 This May Also Interest You: How to Clean an AC Drain Line

 You may not have known this part even existed — but you’ll definitely know when something’s gone wrong with yours.
 Repairing or replacing a broken water pump is a fairly simple process.
-Here’s a quick guide to how much it’ll cost.
+Here’s a guide to how much it’ll cost.

 Reasons for Water Pump Replacement